-Pursuant to the provisions of Section 204 of the Act and The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company have appointed M/s.
-A. K. Jain & Co., Company Secretaries to undertake the Secretarial Audit of the Company for the year ended 31st March, 2021.
-The Secretarial Audit Report is appended as Annexure IV to this Report.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company have appointed M/s.
+A. K. Jain & Co., Company Secretaries in Practice to undertake the Secretarial Audit of the Company for the year ended 31st March, 2022.
+The Secretarial Audit Report is appended as Annexure III to this Report.